 In particularly bad cases, excessive stress and overworking yourself can lead to burnout.

 Treatment for burnout caused by work stress involves also treating underlying symptoms.
 Depression is a common symptom of burnout and if talking therapies or antidepressants have been unsuccessful at treating your depression, a course of rTMS may be recommended.

-rTMS, a ground-breaking and highly effective therapy, involves using magnetic pulses to influence a particular area of the brain that regulates mood.
+rTMS is a ground-breaking and highly effective therapy, involving using magnetic pulses to influence a particular area of the brain that regulates mood.
 LycaHealth Mental Health, in association with The London Psychiatry Centre, is proud to offer this service to patients with symptoms of depression at our Canary Wharf Clinic.

 At LycaHealth Mental Health your treatment can be paid for through your medical insurance or alternatively, you can self fund your treatment.

 Workplace stress doesn’t stay at the office.
 It can create long term health problems and, if untreated, can lead to emotional breakdowns.
 If you already struggle with mental health such as depression and anxiety, work stress can exacerbate these issues.